An Alternative Approach to Functional Linear Partial Quantile Regression: Asymptotic Properties

 \section{Asymptotic Properties}

-We study the statistical properties of the estimator $\hat{\boldsymbol\upsilon}$.
-For simplicity, we omit $\alpha$ and $\boldsymbol\beta$, though the conclusions generalize easily to the case with them.
-To simplify the notations, we suppress the subindex $\tau$.
-In this article, we adopt the asymptotic setup with a fixed number of $K$ and a diverging sample size $n$, because this is an important first step toward a comprehensive understanding of the theoretical properties of the proposed model.

-For a given fixed $K$, we first establish score, information and identifiability in term of the proposed alternative formulation of PQR (APQR) for functional linear quantile regression.
-Then the consistency and asymptotic normality can be derived by applying the advanced theory of empirical processes (\citealp{van2000asymptotic}) and following the similar discussions as in \citet{li2013tucker} and \citet{zhou2013tensor}.
+In the following section, we adopt the asymptotic setup with fixed $K$ and divergent sample size $n$, and further simplify notation by suppressing the subscript $\tau$.
+Since our focus is on the basis estimate $\hat{\mathbf{C}}$, we omit $\alpha$ and $\beta$, although the conclusions here generalize easily to include both.
+For a given, fixed $K$, we establish score, information, and identifiability.
+Consistency and asymptotic normality can be derived by applying empirical process theory \cite{van2000asymptotic} and by following discussions similar to those in \cite{li2013tucker} and \cite{zhou2013tensor}.